-Canadians often see politicians as trained seals who vote on command and repeat robotic talking points.
+Canadians often see politicians as little more than trained seals who vote on command and repeat robotic talking points.
 Politicians are torn by dilemmas of loyalty to party versus loyalty to voters.
 The reality is more complex, especially in a world where a public slip-up can spell the end of a political career.

 Filled with political tips, Whipped is a must-read for anyone interested in the real world of Canadian politics.

 This work will have broad appeal for political scientists, politicians, and political staffers, as well as for students, journalists, and anyone with an interest in the workings of Canadian politics.

 - 2021, Short-listed - Shaughnessy Cohen Prize for Political Writing, The Writers Trust

 Marland [provides] an important fresh look at the issues around party whip systems and explores the mechanisms of party discipline and the extent discipline can be enforced in the digital age of direct communication between represented and representative.